peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 * `double ToDouble()`<br>
  Converts this value to a 64-bit floating-point number.
 * `EDecimal ToEDecimal()`<br>
- Converts this rational number to a decimal number.
+ Converts this rational number to an arbitrary-precision decimal number.
 * `EDecimal ToEDecimal​(EContext ctx)`<br>
- Converts this rational number to a decimal number and rounds the result to the given precision.
+ Converts this rational number to an arbitrary-precision decimal number and rounds the result to the given precision.
 * `EDecimal ToEDecimalExactIfPossible​(EContext ctx)`<br>
- Converts this rational number to a decimal number, but if the result would have a nonterminating decimal expansion, rounds that result to the given precision.
+ Converts this rational number to an arbitrary-precision decimal number, but if the result would have a nonterminating decimal expansion, rounds that result to the given precision.
 * `EFloat ToEFloat()`<br>
  Converts this rational number to a binary float.
 * `EFloat ToEFloat​(EContext ctx)`<br>